 - Part A (hospital insurance) helps pay your inpatient stay costs once you meet your Part A deductible.
-Inpatient procedures and hospital charges will likely be your biggest expenses.

 - Part B (medical insurance) helps pay your outpatient surgery costs after you meet your Part B deductible.
 Part B may cover 80% of all allowable charges for medically necessary doctor visits and physical or occupational therapy services after your surgery.

 Note: You can also contact Medicare directly to learn what knee replacement surgery costs may be covered in your situation.
 You can reach Medicare at 800-MEDICARE (800-633-4227, TTY: 877-486-2048).

 For more helpful information on Medicare, check out these 10 frequently asked questions about Medicare plans.